 - Sean McMillan

 DTS Award: DWS Unemployment Insurance Imaging System

-In 2019 the Department of Technology Services (DTS), working in conjunction with the Department of Workforce Services (DWS), modernized their imaging system for the Unemployment Insurance Division (UI).
+In 2019 the Division of Technology Services (DTS), working in conjunction with the Department of Workforce Services (DWS), modernized their imaging system for the Unemployment Insurance Division (UI).
 This 6-month project (designed and developed 100% in-house) greatly improves efficiencies and productivity by automating the delivery of images to the Unemployment Insurance tax system (CATS) and the Unemployment Insurance benefits system (CUBS).

 - Wes Miles

 In accordance with UCA 63F-4, the Division of Technology Services is now accepting proposals to implement a new information technology innovation designed to result in a greater efficiency in a government process or a cost saving in the delivery of a government service.
 Proposals must be for a new technology not previously in use or a substantial adaptation or modification of an existing technology.

 DTS has $150,000 available in Fiscal Year 2021 for innovation projects.